-How to Apply Data-at-Rest Encryption to Downloads Performed via Android's DownloadManager API
+How to Apply Data-at-Rest Encryption for Downloads via Android's DownloadManager API

 Appdome’s Secure Download ensures that files downloaded by the app are not sent to the Android Download Manager and are executed within the app’s context.
 In doing so, data encryption is applied to all downloaded files.

 Secure Download protects all downloads made by the standard Android Download Manager used in the app.
 As part of Android Download’s Manager operation, a notification is sent showing the download progress and stating that a file has been downloaded.
-Due to changes in Notification runtime permission starting from Android 13, the download notification will only appear after the application has requested and the user has granted notification permission.
+Due to changes in notification runtime permission starting from Android 13, the download notification will only appear after the application has requested and received notification permissions from the end-user.

 - Appdome account (create a free Appdome account here)